 Writing in a journal can be a great way to improve your well-being, especially if you focus on positive experiences.

 For a few ideas for journal writing, consider the following:

 - Positive memories: It can be nice to write down positive memories in a journal, for keepsakes, and to look back on when you’re having a bad day.

 - Positive affirmations: Another way to use a journal is by writing positive affirmations, and you can find plenty of examples of these online.

 - Gratitude expressions: Writing down what you are grateful for can help you improve your mental health and reflect on the positive things about your life.

 Any one of these journaling techniques can help you to be more positive!

-7. Try Tai Chi
+7. Try Tai Chi or meditation

 Tai Chi is a special type of martial art that also involves a meditation aspect.
 During a Tai Chi class, you perform a series of slow movements and breathing exercises.
 It’s a spiritual practice that can encourage a deeper connection to your body and the earth.